 Mrs. June Innis (née Enos) was also a teacher in the Decatur school system; her specialty was speech and language therapy.
 She and Pete had two children.
 Jeff’s older brother Brian (born 1960) was a sixth-round draft pick of the Los Angeles Dodgers in 1982.
 Also a pitcher, Brian threw a no-hitter for Lodi in the California League on July 21, 1982.
 He was in the minors until arm problems prompted his release in May 1985.
 He climbed as high as Double A and posted an overall record of 20-17 with a 3.76 ERA.

 Brian Innis (6’5”, 200 pounds) was a good deal taller and heavier than Jeff (6’1”, 170).
 He had a conventional delivery, as did Jeff originally.
-Both the Innis boys went to Eisenhower High, which has produced two other big-leaguers: Roe Skidmore (1970; singled in his only plate appearance in the majors) and Kevin Roberson (1993-96).
+Both the Innis boys went to Eisenhower High, which has produced three other big-leaguers: Roe Skidmore (1970; singled in his only plate appearance in the majors); four-time NL batting champ Bill Madlock (1973-87); and Kevin Roberson (1993-96).
 The Innis brothers both also went to the University of Illinois at Champaign, about 50 miles northeast of Decatur.

 While in college, Jeff also met his wife to be.
 Kelly McNee was an All-America cross-country and indoor-track runner at Illinois.
 They got married on November 21, 1992 (and divorced amicably around 2005).